dianeMADS/dashboards/README.md

 ## Ex 3.
 Devices & Ports Tracking
-I built this type of dashboards to support some operations teams.
-At every moment it retrieves the number of devices at every hubsite and counts (total vs unused) ports of each type on every device.
-A port availability report can help to better anticipate shortage of ports and plan for new purchases and power/space requirements, which might be challenging in some hubsites.
-This report also covers software versions and device models, which is valuable information durig migration and code upgrades.
-(Hubsites and real counts are not disclosed for privacy purposes.)
+This final example is to retrieve the number of devices at every hubsite; one also counts services and ports (total vs. unused) on devices.
+Such a port availability report can help to better anticipate shortage of ports and plan for new purchases and power/space requirements, which might be challenging in some hubsites.
+This report also covers software versions and device models, which are valuable information during migration and code upgrades.
+[Hubsites and real counts are not disclosed here for privacy purposes.]

 ![operations](/assets/device-ports.png)